-I was sat at my desk when the telephone rang, I answered to Bella.
+I was sat at my desk when the telephone rang, I answered the call: Laura.

 ‘Mum, I’ve been caught drink driving.’